-Brands engage in an ongoing struggle, fighting their way to the top of search engines for the promise of discovery and valuable traffic.
+Brands are engaged in an ongoing struggle, fighting their way to the top of search engines for the promise of discovery and valuable traffic.

-Great for search engines, but what are the companies doing once they’re there?
-Too often the focus is solely on getting visibility with users, but not having valuable, useful content for the user once they’re seen.
+Great for search engines, but what are the companies doing for them once they’re on the site?
+Too often, the focus is solely on getting visibility with users, but not having valuable, useful content for them to use.

-And so visitors leave the unhelpful page and continue their search for the information they really want, often working down the list of unhelpful content only to find their defeats remarketed to them in tailored ads.
+And so, visitors leave the unhelpful page and continue their search for the information they really want, which today, they often find in their next few searches.

 It’s not surprising that so many potential online customers are cynical, suspicious and weary.
 They have their own concerns, needs and priorities, none of which are your brand.
 Or your mission statement.
 Or your value proposition.
 Or your limited time offer.

 Remove those obstacles before the sale.
 Answer the questions, even the tough ones.
 Especially the tough ones.
-If you don’t, someone else will, and that resource will be closer to earning customer trust.
+If you don’t, someone else will, and that competitor will be closer to earning customer trust.
 When that prospect’s questions and reservations have all been answered, you can have all the #1 rankings in Google you like — you’re now competing with the brand who’s been holding that prospect’s hand the whole way.
-The ugly duckling doesn’t want you now that she’s a swan, buddy.
+The brand that truly understands them.

-And confident consumers become loyal consumers.
+Plus, educated prospects are confident buyers.
+And confident buyers become loyal customers.
 They made a smart choice and they’re sticking to it.
 They can become advocates.
-Give somebody content that is truly useful and they may put your content in front of 10 or 100 or 1000 people — not because they like you, but because it’s worthwhile.
-Because it makes them feel good to be the one providing something useful.
+Give somebody content that’s truly useful and they may put your content in front of 10 or 100 or 1000 people — not because they like you, but because it’s worthwhile.
+It makes them feel good to be the one providing something useful.
 Will they do that with your sales brochure?
 Hell no.